whatbirdisthat/coffeething/README.md

 A suitable nodeunit `node_modules` folder is required to tell Webstorm where it is.

-The configuration can be set up to run all the tests in a folder, or a single file.
+The run/debug configuration can be set up to run all the tests in a folder, or a single file.

+Adding this to your package.json will also help:

+    "scripts": {
+      "test": "./node_modules/.bin/nodeunit test/*"
+    }

+Then you can run `npm test` and all files in the folder will be read - not just those named class.test.coffee which npm seems to want to do.